Arachnid/vaniteth/README.md

 By default, generates vanity account addresses, using a scoring function that prioritises smaller addresses, which produces addresses with many leading zeroes.
 You can choose the scoring function with `--scorer`; valid options include:

-    least: Scores smaller addresses more highly
+ - `least`: Scores smaller addresses more highly
-    most: Scores larger addresses more highly
+ - `most`: Scores larger addresses more highly
-    ascending: Scores addresses on the length of ascending sequences (11122579...)
+ - `ascending`: Scores addresses on the length of ascending sequences (11122579...)
-    strictAscending: Scores addresses on the length of ascending sequences, with no gaps permitted (1122344...)
+ - `strictAscending`: Scores addresses on the length of ascending sequences, with no gaps permitted (1122344...)

 Pull requests for more scoring functions are most welcome.